micro/network/README.md

-# network
+# Micro Network

-The future of Micro
+The future of Micro.
+An open network for Micro services.